AdobeDocs/mobile-services.ja-JP/help/using/acquisition-main/acquisition-main.md

 >[!IMPORTANT]
 >
->UIで機能を設定することはできますが、生成された設定ファイルをダウンロードしてSDKに追加するまで、これらの機能は機能しません。For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.)
+>Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
+For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.)

-トラッキング可能なモバイルアプリマーケティングリンクについて、レポートを作成、編集、管理および表示できます。
+You can create, edit, manage, and view reports on trackable mobile app Marketing Links.

 >[!TIP]
 >
->この機能には、Adobe Analytics-モバイルアプリまたはAdobe Analytics Premium SKUが必要です。
+>This functionality requires the Adobe Analytics - Mobile Apps or the Adobe Analytics Premium SKU.

-以下の獲得レポートは、マーケティングリンクのパフォーマンスに関するインサイトを提供します。
+The following Acquisition reports provide insight into how your Marketing Links are performing:

 * **概要** {#section_5B2BA47F22694919A472AB591101237E}